vanichitkara/Microsoft-Teams-Clone/README.md

 ### Video Call

 The video call welcome screen shows your video and has a form to enter your name.
-To place a call, click on 'Copy your ID' and send the random generated ID to the person you want to call.
+To place a call, click on 'Copy your ID' and send the random generated unique ID to the person you want to call.

 <img src="Images/Video-Call-Welcome-Screen.png" alt="video call welcome screen" width="700"/>